 '''

 -race raceName

 specify the race of the unit to be created

 examples:

 DWARF

 HUMAN

 -caste casteName

 specify the caste of the unit to be created

+if not specified, the caste is randomly selected

 examples:

 MALE

 FEMALE

--domesticate

 '''

 '''

+-domesticate

 tames the unit if it lacks the CAN_LEARN and CAN_SPEAK tokens

 -civId id

 Make the created unit a member of the specified civ

 (or none if id = -1).
 If id is \\LOCAL, make it a member of the

 civ associated with the fort; otherwise id must be an integer

 -groupId id

 Make the created unit a member of the specified group

 (or none if id = -1).
 If id is \\LOCAL, make it a member of the

 group associated with the fort; otherwise id must be an integer

 -setUnitToFort

 Sets the groupId and civId to the local fort

 Can be used instead of -civId \\LOCAL and -groupId \\LOCAL

 -name entityRawName

 set the unit's name to be a random name appropriate for the

+given entity

-given entity. examples:
+examples:

 MOUNTAIN

+EVIL

 -nick nickname

 set the unit's nickname directly

 -location [ x y z ]

 create the unit at the specified coordinates

 -age howOld

 set the birth date of the unit by current age

+chosen randomly if not specified

+-quantity howMany

+replace "howMany" with the number of creatures you want to create

+defaults to 1 if not specified

 -flagSet [ flag1 flag2 ... ]

 set the specified unit flags in the new unit to true

 flags may be selected from df.unit_flags1, df.unit_flags2,

 or df.unit_flags3

 -flagClear [ flag1 flag2 ... ]

 set the specified unit flags in the new unit to false

 flags may be selected from df.unit_flags1, df.unit_flags2,

 or df.unit_flags3

 '''